 What Unique Selling Proposition Is & How to Define Yours [+7 Examples to Inspire You]

 The market is full of options and it’s tricky for customers to understand how one product differs from another.
-And that’s why you need to define your unique selling proposition (USP): customers will see what you’re good at and it’ll be easier for them to choose you.
+And that’s why you need to define your unique selling proposition: customers will see what you’re good at and it’ll be easier for them to choose you.

-Think about what your business makes a stand about.
+As a business owner, think about what your business makes a stand about and what specific benefit it offers.
 It’s important: don’t try to be the best about everything (especially if you’re just starting your online business).
 Pick up only one thing and do your best about it.
 This will be your USP.

-Defining your unique selling proposition is important as it influences everything: your marketing strategy is focused on the USP, all your messages, posts, ads, style.
+Defining your unique selling propositions is important as it influences everything: your digital marketing strategy is focused on the USP, all your messages, posts, ads, style.

-A clear USP means your potential customers don’t have to look for it – they know it once they discover brand.
-You show how you solve customers’ problems so it’s easier to choose you in the competition.
+A clear USP means your potential customers don’t have to look for it — they know it once they discover your brand.
+You show how your brand solves customers’ problems so it’s easier to choose it in the competition.

 Determine Your Unique Selling Point